18F/fbopen/elasticsearch/README.md

     $ cf restage api && cf restage cron

-The 18F `elasticsearch15` service image already has the custom script and necessary plugins baked in.
+The 18F `elasticsearch-new` service image already has the custom script and necessary plugins baked in.

 # System Level Config